 Call Back: Lu-Tze and the Abbot first appear as minor characters in Small Gods.
 Young monks hanging around Mrs. Cosmopilite's dress shop to seek enlightenment was a gag reference in Witches Abroad.

-Clockwork Creature: One of Igor's previous insane masters constructed a "ticktock man" from wires and springs. programmed with hole-punched paper tape.
+Clockwork Creature: One of Igor's previous insane masters constructed a "ticktock man" from wires and springs, programmed with hole-punched paper tape.
+It could sweep the floor and make a cup of tea, unless it bumped something - in which case it broke the furniture and made a cup of enraged cat.

 Colour Coded Timestop: Not only the passages in which time is sliced are described as having weird colours, Lobsang eventually confirms that there are scrolls explaining how the world changes its colours as time is sliced.